ewaldmire/ascender/docs/docsite/rst/administration/clustering.rst

 Status and Monitoring via Browser API
 --------------------------------------

-climber itself reports as much status as it can via the Browsable API at ``/api/v2/ping`` in order to provide validation of the health of the cluster, including:
+ascender itself reports as much status as it can via the Browsable API at ``/api/v2/ping`` in order to provide validation of the health of the cluster, including:

 - The instance servicing the HTTP request